barrycarter/bcapps/README-projects.txt

 TODO: OK, here's something that would actually help me personally: when I search on services like instacart and shopify, they give me results from several stores, but not prices.
 I think this is a contractual obligation and not a technical issue.
 I'd love to have something that scrapes the prices of the item I want so I can buy it cheaply.

 Same for doordash: visit a bunch of restaurant pages "scroll all the way down" (because they provide content on-demand), and return results for a given search if any

+TODO: great circle derivation from calculus of variations